Efesto/blog/_posts/2021-02-18-Today-I-learned-Funny-things-with-the-bash.md

 ---
 layout: post
-title: Today I learned - Funny things with the bash
+title: Today I learned: Funny things with the bash
 ---

 Thanks to the excellent video [Kata in Bash](https://www.youtube.com/watch?v=N8up3OxfnCQ) from [Andrea Francia](http://andreafrancia.it/), where he creates from scratch a mini testing framework for Bash, today I learned some things: